 Blocked tear ducts, dust, wind, allergies, infection, and injury can also cause watery eyes.

-It is common to temporarily produce excess tears when you are emotional, laughing, or yawning.
+It is common to temporarily produce excess tears when you are emotional, laughing, coughing, vomiting, experiencing strong taste sensations, or yawning.
 Among other common causes are:

-- weather conditions such as wind, cold weather, and sunshine
+- weather conditions such as wind, cold, and sunshine

 - eye strain